4rpk/lovely-profesional-university/README.md

 # lovely-profesional-university
-this is my first repositry
+this is my first git  repositry